YuriyVorobyov96/vanilla-js-component-approach/README.md

 # Component approach on Vanilla JS

-This code is a simple example of how we can implement custom components like in Web Frameworks but on Vanilla JS.
+A simple example of implementing custom components as in Web Frameworks but on Vanilla JS.